 Your morality is what makes you a good wife or husband, dad or mother.
 A good daughter or son.
 A good friend.
 Even a good employee or boss to the people you know personally in the company.

-Your ethics is what makes you a good politicians.
+Your ethics are what makes you a good politician.
 It is what makes you a statesman.
 It is also what makes you a good, humane CEO of any large company (and yes, you can make money and pay your employees well as Costco proves.)

 Ethics is more important than morality in creating a functioning society.
 This comes back to what I was discussing earlier, that it is worse to kill or harm more people than to kill or harm fewer people.

 Morality dictates that you take care of your family, friends and even acquaintances first.
 It is at the heart of the common admonition to “put your family first.”
 Whenever I hear a politician say “I put my family first” I think “then you shouldn’t be in public office.”

 We call the family the building block of society, but this is nonsense except in the broadest sense.
 The structure of the family is entirely socially based, generally on how we make our living.
 A hundred years ago in America and Canada the extended family was the norm, today the nuclear family is, with single parent families coming on strong.
 In China this transition, from extended to nuclear family, took place in living memory, many adults still in their prime can remember extended families, and were raised in them.
 The wealthy often have their children raised by servants (I was for my first five years), tribal societies often put all male children into the same tent or tents at puberty, and so on.
 A hundred and fifty years ago children were taught at home, by the extended family, and not by professional teachers.
 They spent much more time with family until they were apprenticed out, if they were.

 (I am fundraising to determine how much I’ll write this year.
 If you value my writing, and want more of it, please consider donating.)